bhoomireddy-v-sravanthi/Systolic-array-accelerator/README.md

   partial sums accumulate down each column
 - **AXI4-Lite integration** — memory-mapped control/data interface, ready to
   sit behind a Zynq PS-PL interconnect or any AXI4-Lite host
-- **Verification-first** — 98 passing simulation checks across the PE, the full array-size sweep, and the AXI wrapper's real bus protocol, with logs committed to the repo (not just claimed)
+- **Verification** — 98 passing simulation checks across the PE, the full array-size sweep, and the AXI wrapper's real bus protocol, with logs committed to the repo
 - **Reproducible synthesis flow** — a `make synth` Vivado batch script that generates real utilization/timing/power reports for any target part